daniels-data-science/Company-Docs/docs/onboarding-process.md

 Here is a link to our GitHub: [Gopher Industries · GitHub](https://github.com/gopher-industries)

-Here are our Git Leads: EREENA BAGGA and JYHE MARK
+Here are our Git Leads:
+T2 2023: EREENA BAGGA and JYHE MARK
+T3 2023: JYHE MARK

 ### Communication

 For direct communication with students and updates about events, we use MS Teams.
 Our Comms Leads manage this communication and also handle Company-wide OnTrack submissions.

-Here are our Comms Leads: VANESSA JOSEPHINE MATTEA
+Here are our Comms Leads:
+*T2 2023*: VANESSA JOSEPHINE MATTEA
+*T3 2023*: JOHN LEONG

 ### Coordination